 CPHS acknowledges the challenges that may exist with multiple IRB reviews in collaborative research projects.
 Under certain circumstances, to minimize duplicative IRB review, UC Berkeley (UCB) may be willing to rely on the review of another institution’s IRB or provide review for another institution or individual investigator.
 Projects that are subject to the single IRB (sIRB) requirement must have reliance agreement(s) in place to enable a single IRB to serve as the IRB of record.

 All requests for UCB to rely on another institution or for UCB to serve as the IRB of record for another institution are subject to the approval of the OPHS Director under the delegation of authority from the UCB Institutional Official (IO), the Vice Chancellor for Research.

-Instructions to Rely on Another UC Campus IRB
+Requests for UCB to Rely on Another Institution’s IRB

-Reliances between UCB and a non-UCB IRB are considered on a case-by-case basis.
+Reliances between UCB and another institution’s IRB are considered on a case-by-case basis.
 UCB investigators who are interested in a potential reliance on another institution’s IRB should fill out the following request form and submit it to email@example.com: UCB Request to Rely on Another IRB’s Review.